Q: Which programmes are available in 2019/20?

 Q: Is there an open day for my chosen programme?

 A: Open events for Taught Postgraduate programmes within the School of Languages, Cultures and Societies normally take place in late November or early February.
+We also hold online sessions for translation and interpreting students between May-August.
 Please see our website for details.
 We will post details of these on our website near the time.
 If you would like to visit the School and meet with a member of academic staff or an admissions officer at any other time of year, please contact us to arrange an appointment, giving details of the reason for your visit.
-The University postgraduate open day is held in February.

 Q: Can I study part-time?